lachrist/aran/README.md

   }
   META.leave("label");
   ```
-  To make these two transformations invisible to the user we added a parameter to the `label` and `break`.
+  To make these two transformations invisible to the user we added a boolean parameter to the `label` and `break`.
-  This parameter is a boolean telling whether the label is a break label (false) or a continue label (true).
+  This parameter tells whether the label is a break label (false) or a continue label (true).
 * `["save", "load"]`:
+  These traps are only important for analyses that mirror the cares about the value stack.
   Some structures require builtin values to be desugarized.
-  For instance a `for ... in` loop can be desugarized into `for` loops by calling `Object.getPrototypeOf` and `Object.keys`.
+  For instance a `for ... in` loop can be desugarized into `for` loops with the help of `Object.getPrototypeOf` and `Object.keys`.
   As the target programs can modify the global object, we created a save/load system to make sure we access the correct builtin values.
-  These traps are only important for analyses that mirror the value stack.
   Analyses that mirror the value stack should also mirror this mapping as shown below:
   ```js
   // Advice //